ZackWalsh57/PyWebTelemetry/README.md

 ### Version 0.1
 - Release Date: 6/27/2018
 - EXE: Not built for this release (Too many potential changes in code)
 - This is the most basic form of the program itself.
 Features logging and reading from the log files.
 Does not transmit data for wireless monitoring yet.
 Also contains the error exception for when data is requested too quickly.

+### Version 0.1.1
+- Release Date: 6/28/2018
+- EXE: Not built for this release (No major features added, still WIP.)
+- Version 0.1.1 adds in a feature which calculates the mins and maxes of the recorded values.
+It also cleans up the methods of reading the log and saving values.
+In V0.1, the values were saved in a list as a type String, but now I'm using floats so I can compare each pulled value.

 ### Version 0.2
 - Release Date: TBA